jarpoole/NRF24L01_driver/README.md

 ## Inspiration
 To my knowledge, a platform-independent driver for the NRF24L01(+) is not available although there are plenty of samples on Arduino.
 Based on code provided at https://github.com/elmot/nrf24l01-lib and https://github.com/LonelyWolf/stm32/tree/master/nrf24l01

+## Install Tools
+Install all the vsCode extensions specified in the `extensions.recommendations` recommended section of `workspace.code-workspace`

+Install `CppCheck`
+ - Windows: Use Chocolatey by running `choco install cppcheck`